Milan Design Week 2025

 Her advice on reuse?

-Thomas points out that since the volume of reusable materials is diversified locally, it would be a shame to favor a distant source.
+Thomas points out that the volume of reusable materials is diversified locally, so it would be a shame to favor a distant source.

-For Groupe Rocher, an audit was carried out to identify materials that could be re-used on site.
-This considerably reduced the environmental impact.
+For Groupe Rocher, an audit was carried out to identify materials that could be reused locally.
+This has considerably reduced the environmental impact.

-Designing, fitting out and making bespoke objects implies a change in working habits, with a need for follow-up and co-construction throughout the project.
+Working, designing and manufacturing made-to-measure objects implies a change in working habits to ensure follow-up and co-construction throughout the project."

 It requires adaptability and taking the time to source.

-We work on all types of project, new and recycled materials, for all types of sector: luxury goods, catering, festivals.
+We work on all types of project, new and recycled materials, for all types of sector: luxury, catering, festivals.

 To minimize the environmental impact of our creations, we seek, wherever possible, to maximize the use of recycled materials."